 Due to the positioning of the instruments, a large clip area is required on both sides and the abdomen to ensure the area is aseptic.
 The operation is performed through two small incisions 0.5-1.2cm (compared to 6-15cm for traditional bitch spays).

 The camera (laparoscope) is placed through one incision, and slender instruments through the other.
 The surgeon can then visualise the ovaries on the screen and remove them.
-We use the same high level Storz equipment which is found in human medicine.
+We use the same high performace Storz equipment which is found in human medicine.

 Cautery is used to stop blood flow to the ovary and scissors can then cut the ovarian ligament.
 The small incisions are then closed with absorbable stitches under the skin, and sealed with tissue glue.